How Much Does Reckless Driving Affect Auto Insurance?

 Other changes you can make to your policy to help reduce your premiums:

 - Drive an older vehicle.
-Not only are older vehicles less expensive to insure, but you can also drop full coverage (Comprehensive and Collision) from it.
+Not only are older vehicles less expensive to insure, but you can also drop full coverage (comprehensive and collision coverage) from it.
 Full coverage will be extremely expensive after a reckless driving incident.

 - Enroll in as many discounts as possible.
 Many companies offer discounts for things such as paying-in-full, paperless billing, and educational discounts.
 Find out what your company offers and enroll in as many as you’re eligible for.

 - Telematics.
 If your insurance company offers a telematics program, find out if your eligible and enroll in this program.
 It tracks certain aspects of your driving, but it can’t penalize you.
 Most drivers see a 5-10% decrease in their premiums after using telematics.

 Having a reckless driving incident on your record spells bad news for your auto insurance rates, but it doesn’t have to break the bank.
 Be proactive in preventing another occurrence and soon enough your premiums will go back down.